How we use information about service users

 In these situations, or in any circumstance not covered by the list above, we will let you know what kind of information the third party has given us about you.

 We have secure processes in place to protect all personal information including how we keep and delete it.
 After your last contact with us, we will keep your information for eight years.
-Sometimes, for example if the service has been paid for by another organisation, we may need to hold records on the whole service, including your personal data, for longer.
+Sometimes, for example if the service has been paid for by another organisation or for safeguarding records, we may need to hold records for longer.

-We hold most information on our IT system which meets international security standards.
-We only hold your information in countries where you have the full protection of UK law or its European equivalent.
-Some information may be kept securely in a paper record format, but where possible we will transfer it to an electronic record and dispose of the paper version.
+We hold most information on our IT systems which have security measures in place.
+Some information may be kept in a paper record format, but where possible this will be transferred to an electronic record and the paper record securely disposed of.

 Security and confidentiality

 We take care to make sure your information is secure when we use, store and transmit it.
-It is only accessed by people who have been verified and authorised to do so.
-Everyone who accesses your information has had training and is obliged to respect that it is confidential.
+It is only accessed by people who we have authorised to do so.
+All our people who have access to your information receive training to ensure they respect the confidentiality of your information.

 Your rights